dmitrymalk/gito-github-client/README.md

 # Capstone Project - Github Analtytics
 Udacity Android Developer Nanodegree.
 Projects 7 &amp; 8: Capstone

-The non-official GitHub mobile app helps you monitor starts and visitors of your public repositories more easily.
-With this app, you can get:
+The non-official GitHub mobile app helps you monitor starts and traffic of your public repositories
-* Notification about new followers, stars, forks and pull requests
-* Notifications when your repository is in Trending
-* Reports about your repository views or downloads and other helpful information
+* Secure login with OAuth with access only to public repositories
+* Monitor number of stars for today, yesterday or last two weeks
+* See number visitors and clones of your repositories
+* Explore trending repositories
+* No ads